edsl/articulos/atoms_want_to_be_free.markdown

 [^freebeer]: "Libre como un libertad de expresión, no como en cerveza
               libre"

-[^1]: This argument has been taken one step further by libertarian critics of intellectual property.
-Instead of talking about ”intellectual property”, they promote the derogative term “intellectual monopoly”.
-The case against property rights can thus be refashioned as an attack on state regulations and market distortions (Boldrin and Levine 2008).
-This line of argument is underpinned by the old libertarian fallacy that private property and markets can exist independently of the state and its legal powers.

 [^1]: Este argumento ha sido llevado un paso más allá por los críticos _libertarian_ de la propiedad intelectual.
 En lugar de hablar sobre "propiedad intelectual", promueven el término derogativo "monopolio